ABOUT EMILY BURTON

 Emily supports her clients to increase their self-confidence in personal development, conducting practice interviews, decision-making and problem-solving, as required in their personal, social and occupational lives.

-Emily Burton has worked on numerous research studies in her Postgraduate and Master’s, including investigating the impact of depressive tendencies on the family dynamic.
+Emily has worked on numerous research studies in her Postgraduate and Master’s, including investigating the impact of depressive tendencies on the family dynamic.
 Emily also researched the relationship between academic pressures and depressive tendencies among Singaporean Undergraduates while residing in Singapore for 5 years.

 Therapies